 |15.||Panasonic GF3||-||stereo / mono||-||-||mini||2.0||-||-||-|

 |17.||Panasonic G2||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the GH5s has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Panasonic GH5s (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the GH5s and the LX15 are recent models that are part of the current product line-up.
 The LX15 replaced the earlier Panasonic LX7, while the GH5s does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH5s Manual (free pdf) or the online Panasonic LX15 Manual.
+Further information on the features and operation of the GH5s and LX15 can be found, respectively, in the Panasonic GH5s Manual (free pdf) or the online Panasonic LX15 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH5s or the Panasonic LX15 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.